Saints Peter and Paul Church, Kraków

-The Church of Saints Peter and Paul (Kościół Świętych Apostołów Piotra i Pawła) is a Roman Catholic Polish Baroque church located at 54 Grodzka Street in the Old Town district of Kraków, Poland.
+The Church of Saints Apostles Peter and Paul (Kościół Świętych Apostołów Piotra i Pawła) is a historic Roman Catholic Polish Baroque church located at 52a Grodzka Street in the Old Town of Kraków, Poland.

 It was built between 1597–1619 by Giovanni Maria Bernardoni who perfected the original design of Józef Britius.
 It is the biggest of the historic Churches of Kraków in terms of seating capacity.
-Since 1842 it serves the Catholic All Saints parish.
+Since 1842 it has served the Catholic All Saints parish.

 History

 The Church of Saints Peter and Paul is the first structure in Kraków designed entirely in the Baroque style, and perhaps the first Baroque building in present-day Poland.
 It was funded by the King Sigismund III Vasa (Zygmunt III) for the Jesuit order.
 The plan of the church as a cruciform basilica was drafted by an Italian architect Giovanni de Rossi.
 His design was carried out by Józef Britius at first (from 1597), and then modified by Giovanni Maria Bernardoni.
-The final shape of the present day façade, the dome and its Baroque interior belongs to Giovanni Battista Trevano, who completed them in the years 1605–1619.
+The final shape of the present-day façade, the dome and its Baroque interior is the work of Giovanni Battista Trevano, who completed them in the years 1605–1619.
 The Church was ceremonially consecrated on 8 July 1635.

-Since 1842 until now, it belongs to the Roman Catholic All Saints parish.
+Since 1842, it has belonged to the Roman Catholic All Saints parish.
 In 1960 the church was raised to the rank of the Smaller Basilica.

 Architectural form

 The facade of Saints Peter and Paul Basilica was constructed with dolomite.
 It resembles that of the Church of Santa Susanna in Rome by Carlo Maderno, but also, it contains similarities with the facade of the main Jesuit church of Il Gesù.
 In its niches are statues of Jesuit saints: Ignatius of Loyola, Francis Xavier, Aloysius Gonzaga, and Stanisław Kostka made by Dawid Heel.
-Above the main portal, there's the emblem of the order of Jesuits with saints Sigismund of Burgundy and Ladislaus I of Hungary.
-The very top of the facade is adorned with the coat of arms of the Vasa dynasty since king Sigismund III Vasa was the founder of the church.
-The church interior has a broad, single-nave with two aisles consisting of chapels, as well as the transept with a dome at the intersection, and a short rectangular chancel around the altar, with semicircular apse covered with a hemispherical vault.
+Above the main portal lies the emblem of the order of Jesuits with Saints Sigismund of Burgundy and Ladislaus I of Hungary.
+The very top of the facade is adorned with the coat of arms of the Vasa dynasty since King Sigismund III Vasa was the founder of the church.
+The church interior has a broad, single-nave with two aisles consisting of chapels, as well as the transept with a dome at the intersection, and a short rectangular chancel around the altar, with a semicircular apse covered with a hemispherical vault.

-In front of the Church-grounds there are several plinths with raised sculptures of apostles designed by Kacper Bażanka.
+In front of the church grounds there are several plinths with raised sculptures of apostles designed by Kacper Bażanka.
 They were made with Pińczów limestone, and completed in 1722 by Dawid Heel.
 Today, in place of the original 18th century statues, which were very much damaged by acid rain, there are contemporary copies made of the same material by Kazimierz Jęczmyk.